TheProdigyLeague/kill_consumer/Policies/Maths.md

 ***

-Part 2: Optimization for A.I.
+Chapter 2: Optimization for A.I.
 Assembly
 ============================================

   A new robot Lizard assembler is optimized for any algorithms that have C based implementations in any acceptable provider for all platforms in master branches.
 (Subject to review.)
 Except for in 'stable releases branch.'
 Updates in existing A.I. assembly will be optimized for stable release branches and will be placed under 'stable releases branch polilcy.'
 Assembly optimizations will be implemented with 'perlasm.'